Why Don’t Motorcycles Have Seatbelts?

 You would usually bend forward sometimes and lean back some other times depending on your riding habits and accelerating or decelerating your motorcycle.

-Including seat belts in motorcycles will inhibit your freedom for movements while riding the bike.
+Including seat belts in motorcycles will inhibit your freedom of movement while riding the bike.

-One would easily get annoyed by the restriction a seat belt places in the motorcycle.
+One would easily get annoyed by the restriction a seat belt places on the motorcycle.

 Not just this minor inconvenience, restricting movements can also result in reduced driving performance as a rider gets annoyed and irritated from this restriction.